 April 3, 1942: A busy day for Judy.
-In the day she had more filming on For Me And My Gal, specifically the “Interior Backstage Dressing Room” and “Auditorium” sets.
+During the day she had more filming on For Me And My Gal, specifically, the “Interior Backstage Dressing Room” and “Auditorium” sets.
 Time called: 10:30 a.m.; dismissed: 3:40 p.m.
-Photo above: Judy and Richard Quine in a scene from the film.

 That night, from 8:30 to 11:30 p.m., Judy had a recording session at Decca Records.
 She recorded four songs in the following order: “The Last Call For Love”; “Poor You”; “On The Sunny Side of the Street” and “Poor Little Rich Girl.”
 The first two were released in June 1942, and the last two were saved for the “Judy Garland Second Souvenir” album, released on May 20, 1943.

 Listen to “The Last Call For Love” here:

 Listen to the alternate take of “The Last Call For Love” here:

 Listen to “Poor You” here:

 Listen to the alternate take of “Poor You” here: